Understanding Thyroid Gland Disorders

 It is estimated that 20 million people have a thyroid disorder.
+The thyroid gland is a crucial part of the endocrine system, which regulates various hormonal functions in the body.
 But according to the American Thyroid Association (ATA), up to 60% of people with thyroid disease are unaware they have the condition.
 Located in the front of the neck, the thyroid produces hormones that regulate the body’s metabolism.
 Metabolism refers to the process of converting nutrients (from what we consume) into energy needed to sustain the body.
 Thyroid disorders impact the production of these hormones which produces various symptoms and can lead to the development of other medical conditions if untreated.

 Understanding the Thyroid

-Although the thyroid gland is relatively small, the hormones it produces generate energy for the entire body.
+Although the thyroid glands are relatively small, the hormones they produce generate energy for the entire body.
 The thyroid maintains metabolism by producing T3 (triiodothyronine) and T4 (thyroxine) hormones.
+When the body requires more thyroid hormones, the thyroid glands increase their production to meet the demand.
 These hormones work together to inform the body’s cells of how much energy they need and as they are used, the thyroid gland produces more to regulate metabolic rate.

 This process is managed by the pituitary gland which controls the number of thyroid hormones in the bloodstream.
 If there is a lack of hormones, the pituitary gland produces and releases thyroid stimulating hormone (TSH).
 This is sent to the thyroid gland to stimulate hormone production.